LegendaryMagma/legendarymagma.github.io/_posts/2022-08-23-how-to-add-a-new-post-page-using-forestry.io-content-management-system.md

 ---
 layout: post
-title: How to add a new post/page using FORESTRY.IO Content Management System
+title: How to add a new post using FORESTRY.IO Content Management System
 categories: tech
 image: "/assets/makewebpage.png"
 author: